-Have you suffered an injury as a result of a defective product in the last 3 years?
+Have you suffered an injury as a result of a faulty product in the last 3 years?

 Our solicitors provide a "no win no fee" service, and have years